 While utilizing horses in occupational therapy is considered an emerging practice by the profession, utilizing horses for therapy is not a revolutionary idea.
 Horses can be used in a multitude of ways to increase positive outcomes in physical and mental impairments.

-Occupational therapists shine in developing treatment strategies unique to an individual.
+Occupational therapists from Kids Can occupational therapy shine in developing treatment strategies unique to an individual.
 This allows them to utilize horses in a variety of ways during a treatment session.
 It’s a unique healthcare profession that at its core involves combining one’s participation in meaningful activities with a holistic view of one’s physical and mental to promote positive outcomes with a client or patient.
 This profession encompasses a multitude of settings including the traditional healthcare settings to the non-traditional healthcare settings such as stables while also treating a wide spectrum of different diagnoses ranging from biomechanical and physical to behavioral and mental health impairments.